SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

                    }
            }

-This approach will work if there is only one field whose ID has the text 'addForm' appended to it.
+This approach will work if there is only one whose ID has the text 'addForm' appended to it.

-Consider one more example of a Dynamic object; a page with two links having the same name and the same html name.
+Consider one more example of a Dynamic object; a page with two links having the same ID and name attributes.
 Now if href is used to click the link, it would always be clicking on the first element.
 Clicking on the second link can be achieved as follows.